Procedural knowledge: Definition

-Procedural knowledge is the “know how” attributed to technology defined by cognitive psychologists, which is simply ‘know how to do it’ knowledge.
-Part of the complexity of it comes in trying to link it to terms such as ‘process’, ‘problem solving’, ‘strategic thinking’ and the like, which in turn requires distinguishing different levels of procedure.
+Procedural knowledge is the "know how" attributed to technology defined by cognitive psychologists, which is simply "know how to do it" knowledge.
+Part of the complexity of it comes in trying to link it to terms such as process, problem solving, strategic thinking and the like, which in turn requires distinguishing different levels of procedure.
 It is the ability to execute action sequences to solve problems.
 This type of knowledge is tied to specific problem types and therefore is not widely generalizable.
 Procedural knowledge is goal-oriented and mediates problem-solving behavior.

-The term “procedural knowledge” is also widely used in mathematics educational researches.
-The well-influential definition of procedural knowledge in this domain comes from the introductory chapter by Hiebert and Lefevre (1986) of the seminal book “Conceptual and procedural knowledge: The case of mathematics”, they divided procedural knowledge into two categories.
+The concept of procedural knowledge is also widely used in mathematics educational researches.
+The well-influential definition of procedural knowledge in this domain comes from the introductory chapter by Hiebert and Lefevre (1986) of the seminal book "Conceptual and procedural knowledge: The case of mathematics", in which they divided procedural knowledge into two categories.
 The first one is a familiarity with the individual symbols of the system and with the syntactic conventions for acceptable configurations of symbols.
 The second one consists of rules or procedures of solving mathematical problems.
 In other words, they define procedural knowledge as knowledge of the syntax, steps conventions and rules for manipulating symbols.
 Many of the procedures that students possess probably are chains of prescriptions for manipulating symbols.
-In their definition, procedural knowledge includes algorithms, which means if one executes the procedural steps in a predetermined order and without errors, one is guaranteed to get the solutions, but not includes heuristics, which are abstract, sophisticated and deep procedures knowledges that are tremendously powerful assets in problem solving.
-Therefore, Star (2005) proposed a reconceptualization of procedural knowledge, which suggesting it can be either superficial, like ones mentioned in Hiebert and Lefevre (1986), or deep.
+In their definition, procedural knowledge includes algorithms, which means if one executes the procedural steps in a predetermined order and without errors, one is guaranteed to get the solutions, but not includes heuristics, which are abstract, sophisticated and deep procedures knowledge that are tremendously powerful assets in problem solving.
+Therefore, Star (2005) proposed a reconceptualization of procedural knowledge, suggesting that it can be either superficial, like ones mentioned in Hiebert and Lefevre (1986), or deep.
 Deep procedural knowledge is associated with comprehension, flexibility and critical judgement.
 For example, the goals and subgoals of steps, the environment or type of situation for certain procedure, and the constraints imposed upon the procedure by the environment.
-Researches of procedural flexibility development indicates flexibility as an indicator for deep procedural knowledge.
+Research on procedural flexibility development indicates flexibility as an indicator for deep procedural knowledge.
 Individuals with superficial procedural knowledge can only use standard technique, which might lead to low efficiency solutions and probably inability to solve novel questions.
 However, more flexible solvers, with a deep procedural knowledge, can navigate their way through domain, using techniques other than ones that are over-practiced, and find the best match solutions for different conditions and goals.